-During Relapse Prevention groups the client is taught about high risk situations and coping skills for dealing with each situation.
-The situations that make clients vulnerable for relapse are called “Triggers” some of the triggers include.
+During our relapse prevention groups, you’re taught about high risk situations and coping skills for dealing with each situation.
+The situations that make someone vulnerable for relapse are called “triggers.”
+Some of the triggers include:

-The therapist works with the individual to ask how they feel when they are using, Such as anger, frustration, lonely, bored, anxious, happy or sad.
+Our therapists work with the individual to ask how they feel when they are using, such as anger, frustration, loneliness, bored, anxious, happy or sad.

 Role playing on how to say no starts off weak in the beginning but becomes easier with practice they are taught how to use options to cope with triggers.

 - Call someone